 Open to All Rutgers Students

-Located at the Honors College on the College Avenue Campus, the newest Rutgers Makerspace is now complete and open to all Rutgers students weekdays from 1-5pm, (room N104), and to HC students from 1-8pm.
+Located at the Honors College on the College Avenue Campus, the newest Rutgers Makerspace is now complete and open to all Rutgers students during the academic year on weekdays from 1-5pm, (room N104), and to HC students from 1-8pm.

 Built as a resource for all Rutgers students who want to create, experiment, and tinker; and as a facility to help Honors College students fulfill the social innovation requirements of our curriculum, the Makerspace enables students to turn their ideas into reality.